 x = c(1,2,3,4)

 However, this option is not widely adopted in the R community.
 An advantage in using <- instead of = is in readability.
-The <- operator makes it easier to spot assignments during a quick visual scan of an R script, more so than the = operator which is also used in functions when assigning variables to function parameters as in:
+The <- operator makes it easier to spot assignments during a quick visual scan of an R script, more so than the = operator which is also used in functions when assigning parameters to function variables aas in,

 M <- lm(y ~ x, data = dat, weights = wt)